Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 On the other hand, the optimizer routine determines a minimum diameter of DN200 as we have shown before in :numref:`V_physics_validation`.
 This is due to the minimum velocity criterium applied to the optimization.

-Not that we have only considered the demand peak hour.
+Note that we have only considered the demand peak hour.
 Typically, the cost associated with the heat losses will be at least an order higher in summer when the demand for heat is low, which could affect this cost figure.